 Artificial Intelligence and Machine Learning are fast-growing fields in today’s digital world.
 So, if you’re curious about a new career (or making a change from an old one!) and you want something exciting, challenging, and with great rewards and job security, consider Machine Learning.

-Simplilearn offers a Machine Learning Certification course if you are just getting started, as well as more advanced bootcamps in AI and machine learning, provided in partnership with Purdue University and in collaboration with IBM that will help you get started on the road to a more promising career.
+Simplilearn offers a AI and ML Course if you are just getting started, as well as more advanced bootcamps in AI and machine learning, provided in partnership with Purdue University and in collaboration with IBM that will help you get started on the road to a more promising career.

 Glassdoor reports that Machine Learning Engineers in the United States earn a yearly average of USD 131,001.
 Payscale.com shows that Machine Learning Engineers in India make an annual average of ₹ 732,099.